Comparing the Latest Coding Models

 A breakdown of the strengths and weaknesses of Opus 4.6, Codex 5.3, Sonnet 4.6, and Composer 1.5 for different development tasks.

 The landscape of AI coding models is constantly shifting.
-As a staff engineer I spend a lot of time evaluating which tools actually deliver results in a production environment.
+As a software engineer I spend a lot of time evaluating which tools actually deliver results in a production environment.
 I have been using a few of the latest coding models recently and wanted to share my thoughts on their strengths and weaknesses.
 The models I am looking at are Opus 4.6, Codex 5.3, Sonnet 4.6, and Composer 1.5.

 For daily tasks and normal development workflows, Sonnet 4.6 is doing a great job.
 It strikes a perfect balance between speed and capability.
 I will typically rely on Sonnet for writing standard business logic or reviewing pull requests.
 It is worth noting that I still use the smaller Haiku model for fast, low complexity things like generating commits and running tests.